 Finally, those are actual golf balls coming from my mouth and are purposefully aimed at you.

 If you never knew, this is a great time to learn that your mouth is not your stomach.
-We don’t need to see how food is digested in your mouth rather than in your stomach.
+We don’t need to see food being digested in your mouth rather than in your stomach.
 There is a reason why God made it so that we wouldn’t have to see it.
 We are praying really hard and hoping at best, that you would just shut up and eat.

 3. People Who Refuse to Stop Talking at the Movies…or Stop Talking Period